0xn3va/application-security-handbook/Web Application/Error and Exception Handling/README.md

     - An application is returned to the most secure state when an error or exception occurs.
     - An application denies access by default when an error or exception occurs.
     - Error messages are not verbose in nature:
-        - Do **not** pass sensitive data in error messages see [Sensitive Data Management](/Web%20Application/Sensitive%20Data%20Management/README.md).
+        - Do **not** pass sensitive data in error messages see the [Sensitive Data Management](/Web%20Application/Sensitive%20Data%20Management/README.md) page.
         - Do **not** include a stack trace in error messages and HTTP responses.
         - Do **not** pass server configuration information (name, version, etc.) in error messages.